-- 1. Air Handling Units - 1.1 Natural Gas Fired Air Handlers: - 1.1.1 On-Off (non-variable speed) applications may have the motor starter included as part of the natural gas-fired package system. - 1.1.2 Variable speed applications: - 1.1.2.1 AHU's located on the roof shall have the VFD located in the electrical room. - 1.1.2.2 AHU's located in a location with potential corrosive or explosive gases shall have the VFD located in the electrical room. - 1.1.2.3 Where the AHU is not on the roof and it is not in a location with potential explosive or corrosive gases, the VFD may be located in the electrical room, adjacent to the AHU in a separate enclosure, or as part of the AHU cabinet.
+- 1. Air Handling Units (AHUs) - 1.1 Natural Gas Fired Air Handlers: - a) On-Off (non-variable speed) applications may have the motor starter included as part of the natural gas-fired package system. - b) Variable speed applications: - 1.1.b.1 AHU's located on the roof shall have the VFD located in the electrical room. - 1.1.b.2 AHU's located in a location with potential corrosive or explosive gases shall have the VFD located in the electrical room. - 1.1.b.3 Where the AHU is not on the roof and it is not in a location with potential explosive or corrosive gases, the VFD may be located in the electrical room, adjacent to the AHU in a separate enclosure, or as part of the AHU cabinet.
 The VFD may be packaged with the AHU; however, all other requirements associated with VFDs still apply.
-Ensure that the VFD display is easily accessible. - 1.2 Hydronic or Electric Heater Air Handlers: - 1.2.1.1 AHU's located on the roof shall have the VFD / motor starter located in the electrical room. - 1.2.1.2 AHU's located in a location with potential corrosive or explosive gases shall have the VFD / motor starter located in the electrical room. - 1.2.1.3 Where the AHU is not on the roof and it is not in a location with potential explosive or corrosive gases, the VFD / motor starter may be located in either the electrical room or in an enclosure adjacent to the AHU.
-Packaging of the AHU motor control with the AHU is not acceptable.

-2. Exhaust Fans

-2.1 Motor starters and VFDs for process exhaust fans shall always be located in electrical rooms.
+Ensure that the VFD display is easily accessible. - 1.2 Hydronic or Electric Heater Air Handlers: - 1.2.a.1 AHU's located on the roof shall have the VFD / motor starter located in the electrical room. - 1.2.a.2 AHU's located in a location with potential corrosive or explosive gases shall have the VFD / motor starter located in the electrical room. - 1.2.a.3 Where the AHU is not on the roof and it is not in a location with potential explosive or corrosive gases, the VFD / motor starter may be located in either the electrical room or in an enclosure adjacent to the AHU.
+Packaging of the AHU motor control with the AHU is not acceptable. - 2.
+HVAC Systems and Exhaust Fans - 2.1 Motor starters and VFDs for process exhaust fans shall always be located in electrical rooms.